-We are a group of high school students of all grade levels committed to engineering and collaborating to solve real world problems with a particular focus on green energy and the environment.
-To this end, we participate in various design challenges in the field of renewable energy.
+Established in 2015, the Raisbeck Aviation High School (RAHS) Green Energy Team is a high school student-led club that is committed to engineering and collaborating to solve real-world problems with a particular focus on green energy and the environment.
+Throughout the club’s history, the team has participated in various design challenges in the field of renewable energy.

 Four teams from RAHS were sent to the Kidwind national finals securing 1st, 2nd, and 4th.
 This success inspired us to formally organize ourselves into a unified team, founding Green Energy Team and looking towards more ambitious future projects.